Meerathimothy/Cyber-Security/splunk.md

 Meera E Thimothy

 1) Understand the architecture of Splunk and the installation process.
-Setup collector and forwarder,then ensure the logs areaccumulated in Splunk.
+Setup collector and forwarder,then ensure the logs are accumulated in Splunk.
 Familiarize yourself with the dashboard fields.

  Architecture Of Splunk